MKafar/ELearning/README.md

 # ELearning Application

-The work concerns the design and implementation of the back-end of the e-learning web application used to support the didactic process of programming.
+The work concerns the design and implementation of the back-end of the e-learning web application intended to support the didactic process of programming.

 ## Getting Started